WELCOME TO THE PALACE

 I never asked to be a queen, but here I am—Barbara Jean, the Story Queen.
 If the crown fits, I say wear it.
 We all deserve to sparkle!

 So come on in to my virtual palace.
 Poke around.
+Take the secret passage to my Facebook page.
 Send me a note.
 Invite me to your school, your conference, your bookstore—your palace, wherever and whatever that is.
 I hope to meet you in person very soon.

 Barbara Jean Hicks